Doomscrolling: Popularity

-The term was first used in 2018, when it was coined by Ashik Siddique, now co-chair of Democratic Socialists of America.
-The term continued to gain traction in the early 2020s through events such as the COVID-19 pandemic, the George Floyd protests, the 2020 U.S. presidential election, the storming of the U.S. Capitol in 2021, and the Russian invasion of Ukraine since 2022, all of which have been noted to have exacerbated the practice of doomscrolling.
+The origins of the term are unclear.
+Its first documented usage was in a tweet posted in 2018.
+However, Ashik Siddique is commonly cited as coining the term, in a tweet posted the same day.
+The term continued to gain traction in the early 2020s through events such as the COVID-19 pandemic, the George Floyd protests, the 2020 U.S. presidential election, the storming of the U.S. Capitol in 2021, the Russian invasion of Ukraine since 2022, and the Gaza war which later expanded into the Middle Eastern crisis since 2023, all of which have been noted to have exacerbated the practice of doomscrolling.
 Doomscrolling became widespread among users of Twitter during the COVID-19 pandemic and has also been discussed in relation to the climate crisis.

-During the COVID-19 pandemic, it is argued that mobile devices became central communication tools which were so significant that they were referred to as "the primary, and addictive, lifeline for society" during this period.
-During this time in early 2020s, people consumed endless streams of news and updates not only surrounding the coronavirus, but also other heavy news regarding 'police brutality, misinformation and political anxieties'.
-The news consumption during this lockdown era also reflected competing demands for timely updates and periodic disengagement since users faced the dilemma of needing information fast, but also sometimes avoiding it in order to personally manage the intake of the news.
-2024 survey conducted by Morning Consult, concluded that approximately 31% of American adults doomscroll on a regular basis.
-This percentage is further exaggerated the younger the adults are, with 'millennials' (those born in the 1980s and early 1990s) at 46%, and 'Gen Z' (adults born in the late 1990s until the early 2010s) at 51%.
+During the COVID-19 pandemic, it is argued that mobile devices became central communication tools which were so significant that they were referred to as "the primary, and addictive, lifeline for society" during this period, including for news concerning "police brutality, misinformation and political anxieties".
+This consumption of news also reflected competing demands for timely updates and periodic disengagement since users faced the dilemma of needing information fast, but also sometimes avoiding it to personally manage the intake of such news.

+A 2024 survey conducted by Morning Consult concluded that approximately 31% of American adults doomscroll regularly.
+This percentage increases the younger the adults are, with millennials (those born in the 1980s and early 1990s) at 46%, and Gen Z (adults born in the late 1990s until the early 2010s) at 51%.
 Despite this, research has indicated that those who have initially claimed that they did not engage with the act of doomscrolling were later found to exhibit the behaviour of doomscrolling, which highlights a gap between the awareness of the term itself and the practice of it.